 Article about treating menstrual cramps with acupuncture and Chinese herbal medicine.

 Whenever I tell a woman that Chinese medicine can help make her menstrual cramps a thing of the past, she regards me with a great deal of skepticism.
-I understand, as I once suffered from cramps so intense that I routinely took six ibuprofen at a time during my periods, just to be able to function.
-My doctors always told me this was “normal” and until I asked for it in my 20’s, never even offered me stronger pain medication.
+I understand, as I once suffered from cramps so intense that I couldn’t function.
+My doctors always told me this was “normal” and didn’t have much to offer me except strong pain medication.

-When I learned in my first year of acupuncture school that the Chinese do not consider intense menstrual cramps “normal”, I was flabbergasted.
-I went straight to my own acupuncturist, who at the time was focusing on treating me for asthma and allergies, and I asked her to help me with my cramps.
+When I learned in my first year of acupuncture school that the Chinese do not consider intense menstrual cramps “normal”, I was excited.
+I went straight to my own acupuncturist, and I asked her to help me with my cramps.
 She did and I was amazed at how well they worked!
 Since then I’ve used a number of different formulas, mostly with success, and feel extremely confident in the ability of Chinese Medicine to help my patients eliminate painful periods.

 Pain during the period indicates a stagnation of Blood, often from exposure to cold or a deficiency of Yang (the warming, moving aspect of the body) with an accumulation of Phlegm and Damp (too much Yin in relationship to Yang).
 Western diagnoses that fit the category of Blood Stagnation, Yang Deficiency and Accumulation of Phlegm/Damp include endometriosis, a common cause of severe menstrual pain, ovarian cysts, fibroid tumors and Polycystic Ovary Syndrome (PCOS).
 Not all of these conditions cause pain and not every case of painful periods indicates one of the above conditions.
 However, pain during your period is a clue that all is not well with your reproductive system and I don’t believe that any woman should be allowed to suffer month after month when there are effective, natural treatments.